 Gross Floor Area:

 Duo Projects, Stantec, TTW, WGA, Scientific Fire Services, XLam Dolomiti, ASPECT Studios, Latitude, Philip Chun

-John Gollings and Peter Clarke
+John Gollings, Peter Clarke